Requirements

 -

-Short biography (of no more than 60 words)
+a short biography (no more than 60 words),

 -

-Headshot – supplied as a JPG only (see example below)
+a high-resolution colour headshot – supplied as a JPG only (see more information below), and

 -

-Music for Dancer’s Own variation – supplied as .WAV file
+music for your Dancer's Own Variation – supplied as .WAV file.

 Please note: the headshot provided will be included in the official Fonteyn souvenir programme.
-If you are unsure of what to provide, please send us any digital portrait of yourself in a large file size – we will crop and resize the jpg as needed.
+If you are unsure of what to provide, please send us any digital portrait of yourself in a large file size – we will crop and resize it for you.
+It should be 1000 pixels wide x 1500 pixels high minimum and 300dpi minimum.

 Insurance